 The basic definition of Job Costing is the calculation of all costs incurred in order to do a Job.
 These costs can be comprised of raw materials, labour, outwork, and overhead costs.

 Definition of a Job

 What a Job is will depend on the type of business.
 A manufacturing business will define a Job as being the process to manufacture one or more products.
-In some cases these products will always be made in the same way.
-An example is a company which manufactures bottles of vinegar.
-The quantity of products being made by a Job will also vary, depending on the type of product.
+In some cases, these products will always be made in the same way.
+An example is a company that manufactures bottles of vinegar.
+The number of products being made by a Job will also vary, depending on the type of product.
 Some manufacturing companies manufacture high volumes in a single Job.
-Other companies will manufacture small quantities often with a high value and often made to order for a customer, for example a company making specialised trailer bodies.
+Other companies will manufacture small quantities often with a high value and often made to order for a customer, for example, a company making specialised trailer bodies.

-Jobs are also used in businesses which repair or services items.
+Jobs are also used in businesses that repair or service items.
 Motor repair workshops and plumbers fall into this category of business.
 Sometimes these Jobs will have a Quote done initially, so the price to the customer is fixed in advance, other types will raise a Quote but then add on any extra costs to the final invoice.

 In essence, what defines a Job is not the same for all businesses.
 The common factor is that the actual cost of the Job, regardless of its size or duration is calculated.